 - As the conversation progresses, both parties become increasingly unable to listen.

 - There is much more talking occurring than listening.

 - Both people come into the conversation hoping that the other person will respond differently than they usually do, and then get frustrated (emotional reactivity) because they do what they always do.

-It’s common to think that there is some magic way of talking that improves communication.
+It’s common to think that there is some magic way of talking that improves co-parenting communication.
 In reality, what makes conflictual conversations difficult are the underlying emotions, not the words themselves.
 Don’t get me wrong, the way we say things or the words we use can definitely contribute to making things better or making things worse.
-However, if both people are triggered and don’t attend to their emotional states, the communication will not improve.
+However, if both people are triggered and don’t attend to their emotional states, the co-parenting communication will not improve.